kariniskandarani/slack-bot-framework/README.md

 - **ngrok** - Secure tunneling for local development
 - **Python** - Core programming language

-The bot listens for mentions in Slack channels and responds with personalized greetings, making it perfect for learning Slack bot development or as a foundation for more complex bots.
+The bot listens for mentions in Slack channels and responds with personalized greetings.
+It also supports direct messaging, making it perfect for learning Slack bot development or as a foundation for more complex bots.

 ## 🏗️ Project Structure